Gartner Public Web Participation Policy

 (a) Debate Gartner strategy in the public domain;

-(b) Engage in conduct that violates Gartner’s Global Code of Conduct or policies prohibiting discrimination, harassment, and other inappropriate behaviors;
+(b) Engage in conduct that violates Gartner’s Code of Conduct or policies prohibiting discrimination, harassment, and other inappropriate behaviors;

 (c) Disclose confidential information of Gartner, our associates, or our clients

 Use sound judgment and think about reactions to your post before you publish it.
 Remember all social media posts and conversations are “discoverable” in a court of law – even if you delete them immediately after posting.
 Avoid posting in the heat of the moment.
 Ask yourself, “Is this issue better handled by another part of Gartner, such as Research & Advisory management, the Ombudsman, Legal, or PR?”
 If the answer is yes or maybe, do not post your content.
 In addition, you are prohibited from sharing restricted content, i.e., internal information that Gartner would consider confidential (e.g., financial information, methodology guidelines) or client-confidential (e.g., content that clients have shared with us in inquiry, SAS).